zeitgeistpm/documentation/docs/learn/market-rules.md

 ### Markets we always reject

-We always reject or retroactively remove markets predict specific awful crimes:

 - **Explicit market titles/descriptions/images**
   - Rather than "Will that [expletive] arsehole Dave get fired?" you can write "Will Dave get fired?"
-  - Don't add advertisements to your markets description, _especially_ for products not directly related to the market
+  - Don't add advertisements to your markets description
 - **Individuals being harmed**
   - Rather than "Will [world leader] be harmed?" you can write "When will world leader leave office?"
-- **Very specific prediction about locations or individuals suffering acts of terrorism**
+- **Very specific predictions about locations or individuals suffering acts of terrorism**
 - **Markets which cause Zeitgeist to break national laws**
   - e.g. markets which create ways for US citizens to bet.